 Income Benefits in a Workers’ Compensation Claim

-Understanding the Benefits Available to Injured Workers
+The Benefits Available to Injured Workers

 Income benefits, also referred to as indemnity benefits, can be distributed in a number of ways: TTD, TPD, PPD, and PTD.
 These are each essentially different combinations of temporary and permanent or total and partial disability.